On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Introduction

 \subsection{Main results II: criteria for maximality of natural involutions on Hilbert schemes}

-To motivate our second main result, we extract here the following special case of \Cref{thm:main:NonMaxHKnOdd}, \Cref{cor:main:NoMaxRealStructureHKnOdd} and \Cref{thm:main:NonMaxHKnSymp}. \begin{cor}[=\Cref{cor:NaturalHilbertK3}] Let $\sigma$ be a (non-trivial) holomorphic or anti-holomorphic involution on a K3 surface $S$.
+Before giving our second main result, we extract here the following special case of \Cref{thm:main:NonMaxHKnOdd}, \Cref{cor:main:NoMaxRealStructureHKnOdd} and \Cref{thm:main:NonMaxHKnSymp}. \begin{cor}[=\Cref{cor:NaturalHilbertK3}] Let $\sigma$ be a (non-trivial) holomorphic or anti-holomorphic involution on a K3 surface $S$.
 Then for any $n\geq 2$, the induced involution on its Hilbert scheme of $n$ points $S^{[n]}$ is not maximal. \end{cor}

-Going beyond hyper-K\"ahler geometry, recall that the Hilbert scheme of points on a smooth surface is always smooth \cite{Fogarty}, and a holomorphic or anti-holomorphic involution on the surface naturally induces an involution on the Hilbert scheme of points by base-change (cf.~\cite[5.3.1]{CattaneoFu} for the anti-holomorphic case).
-We regard \Cref{cor:main:NaturalK3} as an example towards the investigation of the more general question whether the operations $-^{[n]}$ of taking Hilbert powers on a surface preserve the maximality: \begin{question} Given a smooth surface $S$ equipped with a holomorphic or anti-holomorphic involution, when is the natural involution on the Hilbert scheme of $n$ points $S^{[n]}$ maximal? \end{question} This question has been recently studied in Fu \cite{FuMaximalReal} and in Kharlamov--R\u asdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare}.
-For projective surfaces satisfying $H^1(S, \F2)=0$, our results below provide a complete answer to \Cref{question:Hilb} by giving a sufficient and necessary condition, solely in terms of the involution on $S$.
+Going beyond hyper-K\"ahler geometry, we regard \Cref{cor:main:NaturalK3} as an example towards the investigation of the more general \Cref{question:Hilb} whether the operations $-^{[n]}$ of taking Hilbert powers on a surface preserve the maximality.
+For projective surfaces $S$ with $H^1(S, \F2)=0$, our results below provide a complete answer to \Cref{question:Hilb} by giving a sufficient and necessary condition, solely in terms of the involution on $S$.

 \begin{theorem}[=\Cref{thm:NaturalAntiHoloInv}] Let $n\geq 2$.
 Let $S$ be a smooth projective $\RR$-surface.
 Assume that $H^1(S, \F2)=0$.
 Then the punctual Hilbert scheme $S^{[n]}$, equipped with the natural real structure, is maximal if and only if $S$ is maximal and with connected real locus. \end{theorem} \Cref{thm:main:NaturalAntiHoloInv} establishes the converse of \cite[Theorem 8.1]{FuMaximalReal} and generalizes \cite[Theorem 1.2]{Kharlamov-Rasdeaconu-HilbertSquare} to all $n\ge 2$.
 In a similar fashion, the following theorem gives a clean characterization for the maximality of natural \textit{holomorphic} involution on punctual Hilbert schemes of surfaces.
 In \Cref{subsec:Examples} these theorems are applied to obtain examples of maximal involutions and non-maximal involutions, generalizing \cite[Corollaries 1.3 and 1.4]{Kharlamov-Rasdeaconu-HilbertSquare}.